icure/medtech-docs/sdks/quick-start/react-expo-quick-start.md

 2. Fill in the repository name and description
 3. Click on "Create repository from template"

-Your Expo React Native repo created, let's add the missing information to complete an authentication process successfully in the React Native App.
+Your Expo React Native repo is created, let's add the missing information to complete an authentication process successfully in the React Native App.

 ## Add the authentication information in constants.ts
 While you initialized your environment in [Quick Start](./index.md), we asked you to keep a series of information: